fmbot-discord/docs/docs/index.md

 - See what friends listen to artists with the [whoknows](/commands/artists/#fmwhoknows-fmwk-fmw) command
 - Get the Spotify, Youtube or Genius link for any song

-.fmbot is written in C# and uses .NET Core 3.1.
+.fmbot is written in C# and uses DNetPlus and .NET 5.

 ## Inviting the bot